-There are three oversight bodies that prescribe minimum standards for the Banking, Insurance, and Securities sectors: the Basel Committee on Banking Supervision (BCBS), the International Association of Insurance Supervisors (IAIS), and the International Organisation of Securities Commissions (IOSCO).
+There are three oversight bodies that prescribe minimum standards for the Banking, Insurance, and Securities sectors: The Basel Committee on Banking Supervision (BCBS), the International Association of Insurance Supervisors (IAIS), and the International Organisation of Securities Commissions (IOSCO).

 The IMF completed an FSAP of the United Arab Emirates on July 27, 2007, with a public report, issued on October 31, 2007.
 The UAE FSAP included a separate assessment of the DIFC, a separate jurisdiction within the UAE, and the DFSA.
-The IMF considers the DIFC to be an on-shore jurisdiction.

 The FSAP Report states, in pertinent part, that "...the legal framework governing commercial activity in the Centre is well developed, with highly-skilled supervisors and a strong monitoring system in place."
-Further, the DIFC "...has well defined regulatory and supervisory systems that are on a par with other regional financial centers (such as Singapore and Hong Kong)."
+Further, the DIFC "...has well defined regulatory and supervisory systems that are on a par with other regional financial centres (such as Singapore and Hong Kong)."

 The FSAP included a separate "Detailed Assessment of Observance of IOSCO Objectives and Principles of Securities Regulation".
 The IMF concluded that "The DFSA has established a very impressive set of laws, regulations and rules and policies and procedures for regulation.
 Its staff is well qualified and work to international best practice standards."

 The assessment considered 29 of the 30 IOSCO Principles (one Principle pertaining to payment systems was not applicable), and concluded that the DFSA had "Fully Implemented" 27 Principles and has "Broadly Implemented" the remaining two Principles.